Sistema Cheve: Exploration history

 In modern times, Cheve was discovered in the mid-1980s by Bill Farr and Carol Vesely.
-Since then it has been pushed to the depth of 1529 m, making it the second deepest cave in the Americas.
-As of 2015 the cave system had the greatest proven depth potential in the world as proven by a dye trace from its main entrance to the resurgence 2547 m lower.
+Since then it has been pushed to a depth of 1529 m, making it the second-deepest cave in the Americas.
+As of 2015 the cave system had the greatest proven depth potential in the world as proven by a dye trace from its main entrance to a resurgence 2547 m lower.
 The terminus of the main Cheve system is a large breakdown pile reached after diving through two sumps.
 It is just over 9 km from the entrance, making it one of the most remote underground locations on Earth.
 Due to the logistical difficulties of continuing exploration from this point, expeditions are focusing on finding mid-way entrances that might provide a quicker route into the middle Cheve system.

-On March 1, 1991, Indiana caver, Christopher Yeager, made a fatal mistake while rappelling the 23 m drop in Cheve.
+On March 1, 1991, Indiana caver Christopher Yeager made a fatal mistake while rappelling the 23 m drop in Cheve.
 Eleven days after the accident, Yeager was buried in a passage near where he fell.
 On February 8, 1992, almost a year after his death, a team of Yeager's caving friends (a team of Polish climbers) used ropes and pulleys to pull his body to the surface, after which it was returned to his family in Indiana.

 In 2004, an international caving expedition led by the U.S. Deep Caving Team discovered a new cave they named J2.
-The entrance of J2 located 5 km northeast of the Cheve entrance.
+The entrance of J2 is 5 km northeast of the Cheve entrance.
 J2 appears to head in the direction of Cheve Cave, with a predicted intersection beyond the tunnel collapse that stopped the team in 2003.
-Current expeditions are underway to find a connection between J2 and Cheve Cave, which will produce a cave system more than 2 km in depth.
-The integration of the entire system will produce a 2597 m cave and would represent the deepest cave in the world.
+Current expeditions are underway to find a connection between J2 and Cheve Cave, which would produce a cave system more than 2 km in depth.
+The integration of the entire system would produce a 2597 m cave and would be the deepest known cave in the world.